 - Women: One or two dressy outfits – dressy pants and blouse, cocktail dress.
 Some women still wear long formal dresses but not as often.

-- Men: One sport coat or dark jacket, 2 ties, collared shirt.
+- Men: One sport coat or dark jacket, 2 ties, 1 or 2 collared shirts.

-- Shoes – 3-5 pairs: Sandal, sneakers, dress shoe, comfortable walking shoe.
+- 3-5 pairs: Sandals, sneakers, dress shoes, comfortable walking shoe.
 Optional – sturdy closed-toe shoes for horseback riding or hiking, flip-flops for pool, beach and inside your stateroom.

 - Lightweight sweater, cardigan or pashmina for air conditioned public rooms.

-- Bring “layer-able” clothes and a jacket if cooler weather is predicted, say for a winter cruise that include the Bahamas.
+- Bring “layer-able” clothes and a jacket if cooler weather is predicted, say for a winter cruise that includes the Bahamas.

-Packing Tip: Choose one major color and mix ‘n’ match your wardrobe around it.
-Bring 2 or 3 lightweight scarves to dress up or change the appearance of the same outfit.
+Seems obvious but easy to overlook.
+Choose one major color and mix ‘n’ match your wardrobe around it.
+Bring 1 or 2 lightweight scarves to dress up or change the appearance of the same outfit.

-Your ship will provide the basics: shampoo, conditioner, body lotion.
-Sometimes the shampoo doubles as body wash.
-You may want to bring your own:
+Your cruise ship will provide the basics: shampoo, conditioner, body lotion.
+Sometimes their shampoo doubles as body wash.
+Ick.
+Unless you’re going on a luxury cruise, you may want to bring your own.

 - Shampoo and conditioner